Research Assistant Jobs

 In recent years, various stakeholders have called for modern slavery legislation to be introduced in New Zealand (NZ).
 While the previous government proposed legislation, the National-NZ First-ACT coalition government, which came to power in November 2023, has stated that legislation is not a priority.
 Notwithstanding, domestic and international pressure on the government to introduce legislation remains strong.

-The research focuses on two key areas: 1) how social policy reform occurs through processes of social entrepreneurship (SE), and 2) the role and dynamics of leadership and grassroots organising in driving such reform.
+The research focuses on two key areas: 1) how social policy reform occurs through processes of social entrepreneurship (SE), and the focus for this work, 2) the role and dynamics of leadership and grassroots organising in driving such reform.
 The research will analyse the ways in which individual and collective actors engage in leadership work within a social movement aimed at social policy change.
 The study operates across multiple levels of analysis, identifying processes and practices of SE and leadership which catalyse movement and progress.
 It also aims to understand what happens when things pause or stop, and the social and organising processes that follow.
 This is novel territory for leadership scholarship and would provide insight on the progress (or lack thereof) of modern slavery legislation in New Zealand.

 The outputs from the research include articles and a multi-media teaching case, designed primarily for leadership development.
 The case will focus on leadership capabilities needed for effective engagement in complex, evolving environments of social reform.